- In the News

 - Providing employment law advice for employers

-- Providing tax advice for determining what is or is not a proper deduction under IRS Section 280 (E)
+- Providing tax advice for determining what is a proper deduction under IRS Section 280 (E)

 - Assisting clients in providing the optimum business structure to maximize tax benefits

-- Preparing all types of agreements from real property leases, equipment leases and employee leases
+- Preparing all types of agreements from real property leases, equipment leases and employee agreements

 - Representing agricultural lenders in analyzing risks and opportunities in transacting business with cannabis related businesses